hermanosgecko/create-vm/README.md

-# kvm_guest
+# create a ubuntu vm
-script to create a kvm guest
+script to create a ubuntu vm